 You may change the DOM any time, projections will reflect the changes automatically.

 You can easily implement your own toString() method which can access your projection getter methods.
-With Java 8, just define a default method with the toString() signature in your projection interface.
+With Java 8, just define a default mehtod with the same signature as the Object.toString() signature in your projection interface, but a different name.
+For example you can choose "String asString()" or "String toString_()".
+Then add a @XBOverride annotation with the name of the method this default method should override.

 For Java 6 & 7 you need to create a mixin: